Skip to content

 Urban Data Science & Equitable Cities

 By 2050, the UN projects that 68% of the population will live in a city.
 With urban life shaping health and opportunity, using data to guide decisions and reduce inequality is critical.
 In this EAAMO Bridges working group, we host speakers, study papers, and workshop late-stage work on computational analysis of urban data, emphasizing topics that explore and address inequities in urban life.
-We meet every other week for a presentation followed by sustained discussion.

 Upcoming Talks & Speakers